-The Company's financial instruments are included in the For this purpose, financial assets are split into four catestatement of financial position as follows.
-The item "Other aories: non-current assets" covers sundry receivables and other non-current assets, including derivative instruments.
-The > Financial assets measured at fair value through profit item "Current assets" includes trade receivables, other and loss: at 31 December 2020 the Company had no ficurrent receivables, and cash and cash equivalents.
-"Cash nancial instruments in this category; and cash equivalents" include bank and post office deposits and cash and valuables on hand.
-The other assets con-> Loans and receivables: in this category the Company sist of investments outstanding at the balance sheet date. has trade, financial and other receivables, and cash and The item "Non-current liabilities" includes mortgage loans deposits.
-They mature within 12 months and are therefore from banks, derivatives, the bond loan, sundry payables carried at face value (net of any impairment). and security deposits.
-The item "Current liabilities" covers short-term payables to banks, the current portion of me-> Available for sale financial assets: the Company has no dium/long-term loans, trade payables and other current financial instruments belonging to this category. payables.
-The items in the statement of financial position are classified below according to the categories required There are only two categories of financial liability: by IAS 39 at 31 December 2020 and 31 December 2019:
+For this purpose, financial assets are split into four categories:

+- > Financial assets measured at fair value through profit and loss: at 31 December 2020 the Company had no financial instruments in this category; - > Loans and receivables: in this category the Company has trade, financial and other receivables, and cash and deposits.
+They mature within 12 months and are therefore carried at face value (net of any impairment). - > Available for sale financial assets: the Company has no financial instruments belonging to this category.

+There are only two categories of financial liability:
-Financial liabilities measured at fair value through profit and loss.
-At 31 December 2020 the Group had no financial instruments in this category;

-Financial liabilities measured at amortized cost.
+- > Financial liabilities measured at fair value through profit and loss.
+At 31 December 2020 the Group had no financial instruments in this category; - > Financial liabilities measured at amortized cost.

-> Classification in the statement of financial position
+Classification in the statement of financial position